Get an annual AARP membership for only $9. Offer ends 12/11.

 Being understood and understanding those around you

-An estimated 39 percent of Chinese adults in the U.S. have limited proficiency in English in 2019.1 For these adults, a Chinese-speaking senior living facility could be a lifesaver.
-Bilingual or multilingual staff members can effectively communicate with them in the language they’re most comfortable speaking, whether that’s Cantonese, Mandarin, or another Chinese dialect.
-Families can feel assured that their loved ones can properly express themselves, understand their medical care, and advocate for themselves without any language barriers.
+An estimated 39 percent of Chinese adults in the U.S. had limited proficiency in English in 2019.1 For these adults, a Chinese-speaking senior living facility could be a lifesaver.
+Bilingual or multilingual staff members can effectively communicate with them in the language they’re most comfortable speaking, whether it’s Cantonese, Mandarin, or another Chinese dialect.
+Families can feel assured that their loved ones can properly express themselves, understand their medical care, and advocate for themselves without language barriers.

 Celebrating culture